Azad77/backup_hashnode/clcg1pq2w000808l2evznbp8n.md

 ---

+Are you interested in learning how to create a simple web application using Flask?
+Look no further!
+In this step-by-step guide, we'll show you how to create a "Hello, World!" app in Flask.
+You'll learn how to set up your development environment, write a Python script to define your app, and run your app locally.
+With Flask's powerful features, you'll be well on your way to building more complex web applications in no time.
+So, let's get started!

 1- Install Python and Flask on your computer.
 If you don't have them already, you can download Python from the official website and install Flask using pip.

 2- Open a new Python script and import the Flask class from the flask package using the following line of code: